Viewing student houses: what to look for

 It's also worth making sure that there are enough appliances to cater for the whole group.
 If you're moving in as a group of six and there's only one fridge-freezer, this probably won't work.

 Also, be wary of any dodgy-looking plug sockets and loose/exposed cables.
 These are extremely dangerous and should be addressed before you move in.

 The water supply

-Groups of students will be using the bathroom several times a day.
-Poor water pressure does not make for a happy household!
-When viewing, turn on the taps and make sure it’s more than a dribble.
+When there's a whole group of students using the bathroom several times a day, poor water pressure doesn't make for a happy household.
+During your viewing, give the taps a quick turn to make sure there's more than a dribble.

-You might also want to check the toilet (just the flush) to make sure that it's working as it should.
+You might also want to check the toilet flush to make sure it's working as it should.

 At the same time, look out for damp patches or possible leaks.
 Water damage is seriously costly and can be dangerous.

-Have a clear idea of what's included in the tenancy and what's not.
-A nice leather sofa might be the selling point, but it might not be there come summer time.
+As mentioned above, make sure you have a clear idea of what's included in the inventory and what's not.
+A nice leather sofa might be the selling point, but it may disappear by the time you move in.

-If possible, check bed mattresses for broken springs which become dangerous over time.
+If possible, you should also check mattresses for broken springs.
+These can become dangerous and uncomfortable over time.

-Everyone knows that energy bills are one of the biggest costs as a students (if you don't have them included in your rent).
-Making sure that the house is well insulated could make a difference of £100s in bills throughout the year.
+Everyone knows that energy bills are one of the biggest costs as a student (if you don't have them included in your rent).
+Making sure that the house is well-insulated could make a difference of £100s in bills throughout the year.